saayam-for-all/mobileapp/README.md

 ### Important Notice

-Since amplify v6 doesn't support Expo Go, we need Expo Build for this branch.
+Since amplify v6 doesn't support Expo Go, we need Build for this branch.

-To configure Expo Build:
+To configure Build:

 ```
-npm install -g eas-cli

-eas build --platform android --profile development

-npm start
+# Android
+npx expo run:android
+# iOS
+npx expo run:ios
 ```

-If each of there step is successful, will be able to see options for Expo
+If everything is successful, will be able to see options for Expo.

+### Debugging

+Roll back `package.json` to remove updated/installed modules, then run `npm install`, and redo the build

 If it shows ```› Using Expo Go › Press s │ switch to development build```, press ```s``` to switch to Expo Build, then ```a``` to start android emulator.